parkerbxyz/suggest-changes/README.md

 The `pull_request_target` event can be used to support pull requests from forks, as it grants the `GITHUB_TOKEN` write permissions even when triggered from a fork.

 > [!CAUTION]
 > When using `pull_request_target`, the workflow runs in the context of the base repository, not the fork.
 This means you should **not** check out, build, or run untrusted code from the pull request, as this could be a security risk.
-For more information, see GitHub's documentation on [Keeping your GitHub Actions and workflows secure](https://securitylab.github.com/research/github-actions-preventing-pwn-requests).
+For more information, see GitHub's documentation on [Mitigating the risks of untrusted code checkout](https://docs.github.com/enterprise-cloud@latest/actions/reference/security/secure-use#mitigating-the-risks-of-untrusted-code-checkout).

 ## Limitations